-The traditional Markt Cadolzburg lays in the heart of Franconia, roundly 25 kilometres west of Nuremberg.
+The traditional market of Cadolzburg is located in the heart of Franconia, about 25 kilometres west of Nuremberg.

-Its name alone indicates the major attraction of the town, the Cadolzburg.
-The mighty castle complex, which sits enthroned in the middle of the town, characterized the development of the over 850 years old Market significantly.
-As in the 14th/15th century it was residence of the burgraves of Nuremberg and the Zoller margraves at Brandenburg, a steadily increasing territory was mastered from here.
+Its name alone indicates the important attraction of the town, the Cadolzburg.
+The mighty castle, which is enthroned in the middle of the town, had a decisive influence on the development of the market, which is over 850 years old.
+When it was the residence of the Burgraves of Nuremberg and the Zoller Margraves of Brandenburg in the 14th and 15th centuries, a steadily growing territory was dominated from here.

-The numerous historical buildings, especially at the Market Square and in the narrow alleys around the castle, remind of the eventful history.
-After the relocation of court-holding to Ansbach in the middle of the 15th century, the town became less important.
-The castle served until the end of the 18th century as an administrative center of the margrave-rule Brandenburg-Ansbach, afterwards it remained idle.
-Due to the affiliation of the margrave-rule Bayreuth-Ansbach with Prussia in 1792, Cadolzburg also became Prussian, due to the repartition of the country by "Napoleon's Mercy” it fell into the hands of the Kingdom of Bavaria in 1806.
+The numerous historical buildings, especially on the market square and in the narrow alleys around the castle, are a reminder of its eventful history.
+After the transfer of the court to Ansbach in the middle of the 15th century, the town lost its importance.
+The castle served as the administrative centre of the Brandenburg-Ansbach Margraviate until the end of the 18th century, after which it remained unused.
+Through the annexation of the margraviate of Bayreuth-Ansbach to Prussia in 1792, Cadolzburg also became Prussian, and through the new division of the land by "Napoleon's Grace" it fell to the Kingdom of Bavaria in 1806.